 And if you still don’t feel like you have time for it, it’s probably because you don’t consider it a priority.
 And if it’s not a priority right now, then so be it.
 But if it’s something you truly want to make part of your life, you’re going to have to sacrifice some time somewhere else.

 Hopefully you get where I’m coming from when I talk about prioritizing mindset and time management.
 To help you out even further, here are some suggestions for smaller, actionable steps you can take right away:

-Get together with people within your niche and those who have nothing to do with it.
+Get together with people within your niche AND those who have nothing to do with it.
 A fresh perspective can give you a much-needed break away from your own bubble.
-Get away from your desk, meet up with a friend or new person, and talk about everything that doesn’t relate to your business.
+Get away from your desk, meet up with a friend or new person (even virtually!), and talk about everything that doesn’t relate to your business.
 Don’t forget that there is more to life than your work, especially human connection.

 The only way that I’ve stayed consistent with self-care is because it’s ingrained into my routine.
 It takes me 30-40 minutes in the morning to meditate, workout, eat breakfast, and journal.
 If you’re low on time, figure out which self-care activity is the most important for you (e.g. taking a bath vs. working out).
 Make time for that one thing instead of thinking you need an elaborate self-care action plan.

 Related: Free Self-Care Guide

 Hunched over your desk?
 Check your posture.
 Stretch often so your body doesn’t morph into a chair-like shape.
 Remember to eat at regular times – keep snacks at your desk!
 Drink more water than coffee.
 Oh, and don’t forget that shower!
 These little things can start to slip away if we don’t pay attention to them.

 How does self-care fuel your work?